Namaeus/Codesign_ReadMe/Welcome file.md

 # Key bindings setup
 We have started using the FiveM native called `RegisterKeyMapping` [documentation here](http://runtime.fivem.net/doc/natives/?_0xD7664FD1).
 This removes the need for while loops checking every frame for keypresses, therefor allowing the resource to be more optimised.
 This FiveM native works by triggering the chat command it has been registered with when the keybind is pressed.
-This new method allows each client to change their own key binds in game [Example Here](https://imgur.com/GRWKelR) `Open Gta5 settings > Key Bindings > FiveM`.
+This new method also allows each client to change their own key binds in game [Example Here](https://imgur.com/GRWKelR) `Open Gta5 settings > Key Bindings > FiveM`.

 ## How to change keys with KeyMapping